-- 16 - As the property failed to sell, it was sub-divided for auction, which again failed to sell, before the estate as a whole was acquired by Mariota, Dowager Countess Wilton in Autumn 1919.
-She sold the estate in two parcels in 1920. - The Hall and all of the land within the site (and more to the south, east and west) was sold to Herbert Sidebottom in December 1920.
-Sidebottom was 3.15 a racehorse breeder whose son Hugh was a trainer, so it is likely that the stud and racing stables use remained. - The land which belonged to Sidebottom is shown on the plan at Figure 3.5 which illustrates rights to water and electricity.
+- As the property failed to sell, it was sub-divided for auction, which again 3.11 failed to sell, before the estate as a whole was acquired by Mariota, Dowager Countess Wilton in Autumn 1919.
+She sold the estate in two parcels in 1920. - The Hall and all of the land within the site allocation redline (and more to 3.12 the south and east) was sold to Herbert Sidebottom in December 1920.
+Sidebottom was a racehorse breeder whose son Hugh was a trainer, so it is likely that the stud and racing stables use remained. - The land which belonged to Sidebottom is shown on the plan at Figure 3.5 3.13 which illustrates rights to water and electricity. - The Lanwades Stud moved in 1928 to The Buildings site, where it 3.14 remains today.
+The former stud, now known as the Lanwades Training Establishment (a racing stable rather than a stud) was sold in 1928 to Cyril Gate Pardo Kirk.
+This included one field of the land which now forms the Site, to its easternmost extent. - Lanwades Hall and the land around it was sold in 1929 to Durham 3.15 Matthews, further dividing the Site.
+Matthews changed the name of the house from Lanwades Hall to Lanwades Park, and whilst the use is unclear, there was no longer a stud or a racing stable associated with the property. - \$232220

-Plan for indenture of 20 December 1920 between Herbert Sidebottom (land in red) and Felix Leach (land in blue).
+Plan for indenture of 20 December 1920 between Herbert Sidebottom (land in red) Figure 3.5 and Felix Leach (land in blue).
 Indicative site boundary in green